Internet in Australia: Pricing

+The ACCC monitors advertised retail prices for telecommunications services annually.
+Comparing June 2025 advertised prices with June 2024, monthly prices for NBN fixed-line broadband services increased across most plans in nominal terms, excluding discounts: low-range plans (25th percentile) rose 7 per cent, or $5, to $78 per month; the median plan rose 9 per cent, or $8, to $93 per month; and high-range plans (75th percentile) were unchanged at $105 per month.
+Changes to NBN Co's wholesale pricing brought higher speed tiers to lower price points while lower speed tiers rose, concentrating the majority of plans between $90 and $100 per month.

+NBN Co increased its average wholesale pricing by 4.08 per cent for 2024-25, and its residential average revenue per user rose from $47 per month in June 2024 to $50 per month in June 2025, reflecting a shift in the mix of services sold towards higher speed tiers.

+Median advertised prices for mobile phone services rose 6.4 per cent, or $2.40 per month, between 2023-24 and 2024-25.
+Across the mobile network operators' flagship brands the median rose 7.3 per cent from $55 to $59 per month, while their sub-brands rose 16.7 per cent from $30 to $35 per month and mobile virtual network operator plans rose 2.9 per cent, or $1 per month.

-In October 2008, the OECD compared countries where more than 50% of offers have bitrate or data caps.
-Australia is one of four countries of the 13 with caps where 100% of plan options had download caps, and it ranked fourth in average download limit size (27 GB).
-It ranked number one by a wide margin in the average price per additional MB after reaching the cap, at US$0.103.
-The second highest was Ireland at US$0.018 per MB.
-In a sample comparison of 27 countries, all in Europe and North America along with Japan, Korea, Australia, and New Zealand, between 2005 and 2008 inclusive, the fastest DSL service was Japan and Korea at 102,400 kbit/s.
-Australia was ranked fourth from the bottom at 1,536 kbit/s, above Greece, Spain and Mexico who were each 1,024 kbit/s.
-Cable internet in Australia ranked third in greatest increase in speed, from 2,880 kbit/s in 2005 to 20,000 kbit/s in 2008, compared to the other 27 countries.
-While all but two countries lowered their prices by an estimated average of 10% per year, Australia raised its prices by an average of 14% per year.
+Australian plans were historically characterised by data caps and excess usage charges.
+In October 2008, the OECD compared countries where more than 50% of offers had bitrate or data caps.
+Australia was one of four countries of the 13 with caps where 100% of plan options had download caps, and it ranked fourth in average download limit size (27 GB).
+It ranked number one by a wide margin in the average price per additional MB after reaching the cap, at US$0.103; the second highest was Ireland at US$0.018 per MB.
+In a sample comparison of 27 countries between 2005 and 2008 inclusive, the fastest DSL service was in Japan and Korea at 102,400 kbit/s, while Australia ranked fourth from the bottom at 1,536 kbit/s.
+Cable internet in Australia ranked third in greatest increase in speed, from 2,880 kbit/s in 2005 to 20,000 kbit/s in 2008.
+While all but two countries lowered their prices by an estimated average of 10% per year over that period, Australia raised its prices by an average of 14% per year.